-1. If AED has been applied by BLS provider, skip to appropriate place in protocol that incorporates previous care.
-ALS providers should switch to manual defibrillator as soon as possible.

-- 2. Precordial thump may be used when ALS providers witness VF arrest in a monitored patient.
+- 1. If AED has been applied by BLS provider, skip to appropriate place in protocol that incorporates previous care.
+ALS providers should switch to manual defibrillator as soon as possible. - 2.
+Precordial thump may be used when ALS providers witness VF arrest in a monitored patient.
 Begin chest compressions if any delay to defibrillation. - 3.
 Shock at maximum output of defibrillator, up to maximum of 360 joules, for initial and subsequent defibrillation attempts. - 4.
 Excellent CPR is a priority: - a.
 Push hard and fast (100-120/min) and allow full recoil of chest during compressions. - b.
 Change rescuer doing compressions every 1-2 minutes (100-200 compressions) to avoid fatigue - c.
 When ventilation indicated and advanced airway in place, deliver 8-10 breaths/minute, giving one ventilation for every 10 compressions or using respiratory rate on capnograph or timer on ITD/CPR feedback device.
 Avoid hyperventilation. - d.
 Restart CPR immediately after any defibrillation attempts. - e.
-Keep pauses in CPR to a minimum by charging defibrillator during CPR, restarting compressions immediately after defibrillation without checking pulse or rhythm, and avoiding pauses in CPR during airway management. - Do not move or package patient for transport at this time.
+Keep pauses in CPR to a minimum by charging defibrillator during CPR, restarting compressions immediately after defibrillation without checking pulse or rhythm, and avoiding pauses in CPR during airway management. - 5.
+Do not move or package patient for transport at this time.
 Chest compressions are much less effective during patient transportation/movement, and any possible interventions by medical command will be less effective without optimal CPR. - 6.
 The optimal airway management during compression-only CPR has not been established.
 Agency medical directors can set agency policy using the following approaches: - a.
 Open airway with manual technique or naso/oropharyngeal airway or Alternative Airway with or without passive oxygenation - b.
-Provide either no active ventilation (passive ventilation from compressions) or bag ventilate at 8-10 breaths per minute (one ventilation every 10 compressions) without interrupting compressions (monitor perfusion with capnography if providing active ventilation) - c.
+Provide either no active ventilation (passive ventilation from compressions) or bag ventilate at 10 breaths per minute (one ventilation every 10 compressions) without interrupting compressions (monitor perfusion with capnography if providing active ventilation) - c.
 If BVM ventilation, consider 2-thumbs-up 2-person BVM technique - 7.
-Endotracheal intubation should be reserved for cases where patient cannot be ventilated adequately with King LT or iGel. - 8.
-Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND continuous waveform ETCO2 detector.
+Endotracheal intubation should be reserved for cases where patient cannot be ventilated adequately with King LT or iGel.
+Endotracheal intubation with video laryngoscopy may increase success rate and facilitate uninterrupted chest compressions. - Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND continuous waveform ETCO2 detector.
 Follow Confirmation of Airway Placement Protocol #2032 May insert gastric tube, if available, to decompress stomach. - 9.
 If available, an inspiratory impedance threshold device (ITD) may be placed on the end of an advanced airway or two-person BVM during CPR. - 10.
-Repeat lidocaine, 0.75 mg/kg IV/IO, every 5 -10 minutes to a total dose of 3 mg/kg. - 11.
-May repeat one additional dose of amiodarone, 150 mg IV/IO, after 10 minutes. - 12.
-If possible, contact medical command prior to moving or transporting patient.
-CPR is much less effective during patient transportation, and any possible interventions by medical command will be less effective without optimal CPR. - 13.
-Field termination of resuscitation must be ordered by Medical Command Physician, otherwise continue resuscitation attempts and initiate transport. - 14.
-After ROSC, cardiac arrest is most likely to recur in first 10 minutes.
-It is appropriate to delay transport by approximately 10 minutes while focusing on ensuring an adequate BP (systolic >120) and other post-ROSC care.
-See Post-ROSC Protocol #3080.
+Repeat lidocaine, 0.75 mg/kg IV/IO, every 5 -10 minutes to a total dose of 3 mg/kg.